uhasker/getting-things-done-in-next-js/src/chapter6/03-hyperlinks-and-images.md

 </a>
 ```

-This will show a clickable image - if the image is clicked, the browser will open `https://example.com`.
+This will show a clickable image—if the image is clicked, the browser will open `https://example.com`.